|

 envisaged a plumb pudding atom consisting of a positively charged

-'pudding' with just enough lighter negatively charged electrons embedded
+'pudding' (a sort of ball of positive charge) with just enough lighter negatively charged electrons embedded

 in it to produce a neutral atom.
-The positive balancing the negative was
+Note that both the positive charges and

-correct but the relative size and nature of the nucleus were not.
+correct but the relative size and nature of the nucleus and distribution

 (i) minute nature of the nucleus even